 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2022, our system was in compliance with applicable State drinking water operating and reporting requirements, but not monitoring requirements.
-We were issued a monitoring violation by the Chautauqua County Health Department for failing to monitor for Stage 2 Disinfection Byproducts, therefore, we cannot be sure of the quality of your drinking water for these contaminants during that time.
-We will continue to monitor for these contaminants in 2023 and will notify our consumers if there are any issues.
+During 2023, our system was in compliance with applicable State drinking water operating and reporting requirements, but not monitoring requirements.
+We were issued a monitoring violation by the Chautauqua County Health Department for failing to monitor for Nitrate from all three wells, therefore, we cannot be sure of the quality of your drinking water for these contaminants during 2023.